sysdiglabs/terraform-eksblueprints-sysdig-addon/README.md

 - **Security Laboratory** The [Security Lab Blueprint](/blueprints/lab-security/) creates a cluster with an example application to generate suspicious runtime events and vulnerabilities to be detected out of the box by the Sysdig probe that is also installed with this automation.

-- **Monitor and Alerts** The [Security Lab Blueprint](/blueprints/monitor-alerts/) set up a cluster monitored by the sysdig agents and defines Notification Channels and Alerts as code.
+- **Monitor and Alerting** The [Security Lab Blueprint](/blueprints/monitor-alerts/) set up a cluster monitored by the sysdig agents and defines Notification Channels and Alerts as code.

 ## Requirements